Pasta-Pot-Pal/creamee.github.io/_posts/2016-12-07-Wait-a-minute-is-this-my-fourth-blog.md

     <td> What strategies were effective? </td>
   </tr>
   <tr>
-    <td>Adding new sprites with new code so new things would happen.</td>
+    <td>Adding new sprites was effective because the new code allowed so many new options to happen.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>Trying to make a new sprite and making it from beginning to end.
-Going on a new route. </td>
+    <td>Trying to make a new sprite was time consuming because I was making it from beginning to end .
+Being distracted by a new route is still a habit I find difficult to ignore.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Doing code as quick as I can.
-By not doing extra code.</td>
+    <td>Next time I will try organising the code as quick as I can.
+In addition I will improve my learning by not doing extra code unless I have time or I am asked to.</td>
   </tr>
 </table>